nwg/racket-wiki/Creating-Languages.md

 ## Toolchain
 > I've tried to include the parts of the Racket language development toolchain specific or important to language development. e.g. The C FFI is a key part of how `#lang video` works with the `ffmpeg` library.

-> I have not included functionality of Racket as a General Purpose language.
-Please see the [Racket Guide](https://docs.racket-lang.org/guide/index.html), [Racket Reference Manual](https://docs.racket-lang.org/reference/index.html), the [Documentation](https://docs.racket-lang.org/index.html) and [Packages respository](https://pkgs.racket-lang.org/)
 * [Syntax Parse](https://docs.racket-lang.org/syntax/stxparse.html) to support developing more sophisticated macros with integrated error support: Macros that use syntax-parse automatically generate error messages based on descriptions and messages embedded in the macro’s syntax patterns.
 (See [Syntax Parse Examples](https://docs.racket-lang.org/syntax-parse-example/index.html))
 * [Rosette](https://docs.racket-lang.org/rosette-guide/ch_getting-started.html): Rosette is a solver-aided programming system with two components:
   * A programming language that extends a subset of Racket with constructs for accessing a constraint solver.
 With the solver’s help, Rosette can answer interesting questions about programs—such as, whether they are buggy and if so, how to repair them.
   * A symbolic virtual machine (SVM) that executes Rosette programs and compiles them to logical constraints.
 The SVM enables Rosette to use the solver to automatically reason about program behaviors.